Live birds, gunpowder smoke and Melton Mowbrays: the remarkable history of pie

 The artisan pie

 Recent years have witnessed the championing of the artisan pie.
-In 2009 the EU declared Melton Mowbray a protected geographical indication (PGI), giving its pork pies the same legal status as champagne.
+In 2009 the EU declared Melton Mowbray a protected geographical indication (PGI) product, giving its pork pies the same legal status as champagne.
 In 2011 Cornish pasties were granted the same status, meaning that no pasty prepared outside Cornwall can be described as Cornish.

 In March 2012 came pastygate, after the Chancellor George Osborne revealed his intention to place a 20 per cent VAT charge on hot pasties, but was forced by the sheer vehemence of public outcry to quickly row back on this pledge.
 This nation takes its pies and pasties very seriously.